ubc-lib-geo/metadata-and-project-archiving/content/changing-styles.md

 ## Changing your metadata style

+You can change your metadata styles in ArcGIS Pro in your project options:

 _1_{: .circle .circle-red} Click on the **Project** tab, then **Options**

 _2_{: .circle .circle-red} In the window that pops up, select **Metadata** from the menu on the left.